LeStarch/hyper-spark/README.md

 - https://github.com/LeStarch/hyper-spark/blob/master/src/main/java/org/dia/benchmarking/spark/jni/FastNetwork.java
 - https://github.com/LeStarch/hyper-spark/blob/master/src/main/c/org_dia_benchmarking_spark_jni_FastNetwork.c

+Originally, the implementation was intended to run Fourier tansforms at high-speed.
+However, in order to achieve bare-bone efficiency this code as been disabled.

 ## Current State

 At the conclusion of the research, an individual Spark pipeline was recorded at processing around 500MB/s.
+Much of the Fourier processing code is commented out in order to get bare-bones efficiency.

 ## Supported Research
 - High-Throughput Apache Spark Streaming